pymor/pymor/docs/source/tutorial_external_solver.md

         raise NotImplementedError
 ```

-The implementation of the {}`WrappedVectorSpace` is very short as most of the necessary methods
+The implementation of the `WrappedVectorSpace` is very short as most of the necessary methods
 of {{ VectorSpace }} are implemented in {class}`~pymor.vectorarrays.list.ListVectorSpace`.

 ```{code-cell}